 What’s a person to do?
 Read!
 Outside of your comfort zone.
 In other words, beyond your required reading.
 Outside of your tribe’s recommended list.

 is a much maligned Field of academic study.
 From its onset (from Darwin to Freud to Wilson to Buss) it has been labeled: Racist, Sexist, Xenophobic, and generally anti-progressive.
 Therefore it is not taught in any undergraduate curriculum.
-Because it threatens politically correct (progressive) thought – which dominates Western Civilization’s self-concept.
+Because it threatens politically correct (progressive) thought – which dominates Western Civilization’s, and higher education’s self-concept.

-Yet, here I am – in a professional therapeutic relationship.
-Indeed, a sometimes contentious one.
+[Yet, here I am – in a professional therapeutic relationship.
+Notwithstanding, a sometimes contentious one.]

-Because, for some of us (humans), that’s our nature.
+Because, for some of us (humans), that’s our nature – to be curious.

 - The Territorial Imperative: A personal inquiry into the animal origins of property and nations (1966) Robert Ardrey